 The House Edge in Blackjack Explained

 The house edge in blackjack might need to be explained to new gamblers.
-People in the business often talk about the "house edge" and how it's so low in blackjack, but the basic terminology can sound Greek to beginning players.
-If you don't know what the basic terms, then it's hard to appreciate why blackjack is a much better game to learn than most other online casino games.
-After this explanation, I hope you understand why blackjack is the game to play in a casino.
+People in the business often talk about the “house edge” and how it’s so low in blackjack, but the basic terminology can sound Greek to beginning players.
+If you don’t know what the basic terms, then it’s hard to appreciate why blackjack is a much better game to learn than most other online casino games.
+After this explanation, readers will know why blackjack is the game to play for strategy buffs in a casino.

 Basic Facts about the House Edge